 The city was named the UK City of Culture 2021 .
 To prepare for it, the city centre is currently undergoing major redevelopment – several older buildings are demolished, a new walkway and car park are introduced, and an extension to the railway station is under construction.

-Coventry has a population of 366,800 residents in mid-2018.
+Coventry has a population of 371,521 residents in mid-2019.
 It is the ninth largest city in England by population.
 The city has seen a sustained increase in its population over the past ten years.
 This is due to natural change (more births than deaths) and international migration.
-Indeed, from 2017-2018, Coventry’s population is thought to have grown by 1.75%, putting the city in third place of all local authority areas, after Tower Hamlets and Barking and Dagenham..
+Indeed, in recent years, Coventry’s population is thought to have grown by 1.75%, putting the city in third place of all local authority areas, after Tower Hamlets and Barking and Dagenham. .

 Coventry is an ethnically diverse city, with around one-third (33%) of the population from minority ethnic groups compared to 20% for England as a whole.
 The largest minority ethnic group are Asian/Asian British communities, making up 16.3% of the city’s population; including 8.8% with an Indian background.
 The next largest minority group are people with a White Other background, who make up 4.9% of the population.
 Coventry’s population with a Black African background has grown to 4%, which is now more than double the English average (1.8%).
 The largest numbers of new communities are from Polish, Nigerian, Somali, Cameroonian, Chinese and Roma communities.